 - Mapping Requirements to SharePoint functionality and design

-- What support your need after go live
+- What support do you need after going live

-The PMP Process Chart for a SharePoint Site Migration
+The PMP Process Chart for a SharePoint Website Migration

-We are a big fan of planning, project management and communication.
+We are big fans of planning, project management, and communication.
 All three are paramount to the success of any project.
-We always leverage best practices and the PMP Process Chart is a great starting point to ensure you have all bases covered.
+We consistently leverage best practices, and the PMP Process Chart is a great starting point to ensure you have all bases covered.

-There are 10 knowledge areas for the PMP process chart which is illustrated below.
-Some of knowledge areas are a subset of other knowledge areas, at least in terms of a SharePoint migration.
+The PMP process chart has ten knowledge areas, which are illustrated below.
+Some of the knowledge areas are a subset of other knowledge areas, at least in terms of a SharePoint migration.
 We have mapped the above topics into each of the knowledge areas:

-Choose two you want; the third you will need to accept:
+Choose the two features you want.
+For the third, you will need to accept the following:

 - If you need it done fast and cheap, then don’t expect much to get done.

-- If you need it done fast and a lot needs to get done, then it will cost money.
+- If you need a lot done fast, it will cost money.

-- If you need it done cheap and a lot needs to get done, then it will take a while.
+- It will take a while if you need it done cheaply, and a lot needs to get done.

-We always stive to gain a balance between the three main concepts and everyone should be aware of expectations upfront.
+We always strive to gain a balance between the three main concepts, and everyone should be aware of expectations upfront.
 Business processes that follow the golden rule will have fewer setbacks and bottlenecks.

 How much should teams budget for a migration?
-There are three main costs for a SharePoint migration as well as a few indirect costs.
+There are three main costs for a SharePoint migration and a few indirect costs.

 The Technical Migration

-This may be internal resources or external resources, like eSoftware Associates.
-Aside from the actual technical migration, there are other technical tasks such as granting access to existing information as well as determining what will happen with the platform that is being replaced by SharePoint Online.
+The technical aspect may be internal resources or external resources, like eSoftware Associates.
+Aside from the actual technical migration, there are other specialized tasks, such as granting access to existing information and determining what will happen with the platform that SharePoint Online is replacing.

 Typically granting access to existing information is handled exclusively by an internal resource.
-Managing what happens with the platform that is being replaced can be handled by external resources, if needed.
+Managing what happens with the platform that is being replaced can be controlled by external help if needed.

+Some SharePoint migration tools are free such as Mover.io.
+Other devices have costs to them depending on your needs.
 Additionally, there may be costs involved for a 3rd party migration tool.
-Some SharePoint migration tools are free such as Mover.IO.
-Other tools have costs to them depending on your needs.
 See our article here to determine which tool is best for you.

-Some SharePoint migrations require input from busines stakeholders.
-Topics like landing pages, security, expected functionality and content management are typically discussed with business stakeholders which takes their time.
-The more business stakeholders involved, the more it takes away from their main job functions.
+Some SharePoint migrations require input from business stakeholders.
+Topics like landing pages, security, expected functionality, and content management are typically discussed with business stakeholders, which takes their time.
+The more business stakeholders are involved, the more it takes away from their primary job functions.

 Some migrations require minimal business stakeholder involvement.
-Companies may collectively realize that what they have now is not efficient and just needs to be replaced.
-In those cases, business stakeholder involvement might be minimized and part of training and support at the end of the migration.
+Companies may collectively realize that what they have now is not efficient and needs to be replaced.
+In those cases, you might minimize business stakeholder involvement and part of training and support at the end of the migration.